HAPPY 17TH ANNIVERSARY!!!!!

 5. Killin Em Softly

 I've always considered this the "sleeper song" of the album.
-Even though Geechie and Sonny are two of the most easy going cats you'll ever find, they show a slight aggressive side here.
+Even though Geechie and Sonny are two of the most easy going cats you'll ever see, they show a slight aggressive side here.
 Now check this out, it doesn't hit you till the end that they weren't saying "killin em softly" in the other sense, but rather "killin em softly" with their style and grace, which is something that they were tremendous at.
 It works with this tight song.
 4 out of 5

 My long time friend Shaun would go crazy whenever I played this one!
 Sonny and Geechie work this beat SO nicely it's an understatement.
 Speaking of the beat, it's VERY nice, upbeat, smooth, and dazzling all at the same time.
 5 out of 5